Lucha Brothers

-They also wrestle on the American and Mexican independent circuit and have held numerous titles in both countries including the Pro Wrestling Guerrilla World Tag Team Championship, and The Crash Tag Team Championship.
-Their real names are not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret.
+Their real names are unknown, as is often the case with masked wrestlers in Mexico, where their private lives are kept a secret.

 Personal lives

 Pentagón Jr. and Fénix are real-life brothers.
-Their father and another brother are also professional wrestlers; their father worked as Fuego, while their brother performs under the ring name Ikaro.
-Pentagón Jr. currently resides in Tijuana, Baja California, while Fénix currently resides in San Diego, California.
+Pentagón Jr. now resides in Tijuana, Baja California, while Fénix resides in San Diego, California.

 Professional wrestling career

 Not much is known about the brothers' previous history beyond what has been revealed by themselves, which is traditional in Mexican professional wrestling (Lucha libre).
 Both Pentagon and Fenix began training in professional wrestling on the same day, and debuted on the same day.

 Pro Wrestling Guerrilla (2015–2019)

-Pentagón Jr. and Fénix unsuccessfully challenged The Young Bucks (Matt and Nick Jackson) for the PWG World Tag Team Championship.
+Pentagón Jr. and Fénix both debuted in PWG during the 2015 Battle of Los Angeles.
+Fenix fell in the first round to Matt Sydal, while Pentagon defeated Drago to advance in the second round, where he was defeated by tournament winner Zack Sabre Jr. They would return a year later to participate in the tournament again but were once again unsuccessful with neither man advancing from the first round.
+They were able to defeat Chris Hero and Tommy End on the second night of the tournament which earned them a shot at The Young Bucks (Matt and Nick Jackson) for the PWG World Tag Team Championship the following night where they were unsuccessful.
 On March 18, 2017, Penta el 0M and Rey Fénix defeated The Young Bucks and the team of Matt Sydal and Ricochet in a three-way match to win the PWG World Tag Team Championship.
 On October 20, Penta and Fénix lost the championship to The Chosen Bros (Jeff Cobb and Matt Riddle), ending their reign at 216 days.
 On Stage Three of the 2018 Battle of Los Angeles tournament, the Lucha Brothers unsuccessfully challenged champions The Rascalz (Zachary Wentz and Dezmond Xavier) in a World Tag Team Championship match.
+In 2019, they entered the Battle of Los Angeles for the third time, with both men losing in the second round and making their final appearances before working for AEW.